 - There is no possibility for over production or unemployment. - As automatic price mechanism operates in the economy, there is no need for Government intervention. - Interest flexibility brings about equality between saving and investment. - Money performs only the medium of exchange

-17. Explain Keynes' theory.
+17. Explain Keynes' theory in the form of flow chart.